 Our President, Jonathon Porritt, attends board meetings but does not vote.

-Fiona McKenzie, Vice-chair
+Fiona McKenzie, Acting Chair

 After working in investment banking, Fiona ran her own practice in alternative medicine and facilitated mezzanine financing deals.
 She has spent the last decade working on human/wildlife conflict-resolution projects and is a trustee of the Green World Campaign.